 Homes built before 1965 typically have two-pronged outlets ungrounded, while new buildings usually have three-pronged outlets, including a hot, neutral and ground wire.
 Homeowners may want to consider upgrading their cabling to accept three-pronged outlets, especially if you replace older outlets that can be cracked, damaged or painted.

-• Turn off appliances to avoid “hot unplug,” which can result in an arc inside that could create fire hazard, before unplugging them.
+- Turn off appliances to avoid a “hot unplug,” which can result in an arc inside that could create a fire hazard, before unplugging them.

-• Be sure to read and follow the instructions of the manufacturer when plugging an appliance into receptacle outlet.
+- Be sure to read and follow the instructions of the manufacturer when plugging an appliance into a receptacle outlet.

-• Only one high-wattage appliance should be connected at one time to receptacle outlet.
+- Only one high-wattage appliance should be connected at one time to a receptacle outlet.

 Power and Extension Cord Safety Tips